 The UK and the U.S. facing the common challenge of a rising China acknowledge they need to cooperate, but how successfully have they put this agreement into action?
-Since coming to power, Donald Trump has created significant uncertainty in U.S. foreign policy, the transatlantic alliance, and global stability.
-What Trump’s return means for UK-China relations?
+Since returning to power, Donald Trump has created significant uncertainty in U.S. foreign policy, the transatlantic alliance, and global stability.
+What does Trump’s return mean for UK-China relations?

-Join the panel of scholars and Oxford International Relations Society to discuss the alignment of UK and U.S. policies toward China, and to explore the future of the “special relationship” and UK’s China strategy in Trump 2.0 era.
+As Britain’s long-awaited audit of relations with China is expected to be released, join the panel of scholars, Oxford International Relations Society, and Oxford China Policy Lab to discuss the alignment of UK and U.S. policies toward China, and to explore the future of the “special relationship” and UK’s China strategy in Trump 2.0 era.

 Speakers: